Faculty Research

 Kim Pulvers, Ph.D., MPH (University of Kansas)

-Clinical health psychology with a focus on tobacco and marijuana use; emerging products such as electronic nicotine delivery systems; smoke and tobacco free policies; and health disparities
+Clinical health psychology with a focus on tobacco and marijuana use; smoke and vape free policies; and health disparities

 Yasmine Sherafat, Ph.D.
 (University of California, Irvine)

-Behavioral neuroscience; addiction neuroscience; learning and memory; using behavioral neuroscience techniques such as intravenous self-administration, immunohistochemistry, and conditioned place preference to understand the biological basis of addiction disorders with an emphasis on learning and memory.
+Behavioral neuroscience; addiction neuroscience; learning and memory; developmental neuroscience; using behavioral neuroscience techniques in mouse models such as intravenous self-administration, immunohistochemistry, and conditioned place preference to understand the biological basis of addiction disorders with an emphasis on learning and memory.

 Sherafat, Y., Bautista, M., Fowler, J., Chen, E., Ahmed, A., & Fowler, C.D.
 (2020).
 The interpeduncular-hippocampal pathway mediates active stress coping and natural reward. eNeuro. https://doi.org/10.1523/ENEURO.0191-20.2020